HP to RPM Converter

 Accuracy & Limitations

-• Input mismatch: Peak hp rarely occurs at peak torque; use paired data points.
+• Input mismatch: Peak HP rarely occurs at peak torque; use paired data points.

 • Measurement error: Dynamometer and sensor tolerances can add a few percent.